Parotitis: Infectious

-The mycobacterium that cause tuberculosis can also cause parotid infection.
+The mycobacteria that cause tuberculosis can also cause parotid infection.
 Parotid swelling can be an uncommon symptom of extrapulmonary tuberculosis (TB outside of the lungs).
 The usual symptoms are a cough, fever, weight loss, shortness of breath, chest pain, tiredness and chills.
-This is caused by the bacteria Mycobacterium tuberculosis.
+This is caused by the bacterium Mycobacterium tuberculosis.
 TB can also affect the heart, thyroid and adrenal glands but the main site of infection is the lungs.
 Risk factors are chronic alcohol consumption, diabetes, long term steroid use, HIV infection and kidney failure.
 Those infected tend to have enlarged, nontender, but moderately painful glands.
 The diagnosis is made by typical chest radiograph findings, cultures, or histologic diagnosis after the gland has been removed.
 When diagnosed and treated with antitubercular medications, the gland may return to normal in 1–3 months.